rollins-cms/mat310-spr20/sprint4/sprint4.md

 * Requirements due: Wed.
 Apr.
 1 at the beginning of class.

 # Rationale:
 When we studied DFAs and NFAs, we saw that the lack of "memory" prevented us from being able to work with certain languages.
 Then we took a step farther and saw that CFGs could handle still more languages.
 We've now come to Turing Machines.
 Turing Machines introduce a bi-directional tape which serves as both input and output.
 It's a really simple little machine, but as we'll see, it's amazingly powerful -- equivalent to modern computers.
 There's a reason why Alan Turing is referred to as the "Father of Computer Science" and his paper on these machines is why.
+Turing machines are one of the most important formal models in the study of computer science.

 # Responsibilities (What you need to know):